 What is SOC 2, and why does it matter?

-SOC 2 was developed by The American Institute of CPAs (AICPA) and is a way to regulate and ensure that all cloud-based products process and store data securely.
+SOC 2 was developed by The American Institute of CPAs (AICPA) and is a way to ensure that all cloud-based products process and store data securely.
 This particularly pertains to customer data.

 When it comes to SOC 2, the primary thing to take into account is that it’s not a regulatory compliance framework, meaning that compliance with the SOC 2 security standard is voluntary.
 To SOC 2 or not SOC 2; you may then think it’s up to you.
 However, as customers are becoming increasingly security conscious, SOC 2 compliance has quickly become less of a novelty and more of a necessity.
 But what does it mean in terms of development?
 Answering that question starts with understanding the five Trust Service Principles (TSP) of SOC 2.

 The SOC 2 framework is guided by five Trust Service Principles (TSPs); Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 These TSPs work as a set of criteria for assessing the risk and requirements associated with the information security of an organization.
 By understanding and adhering to these principles, developers (and the entire organization) can guarantee that they’re meeting the highest data security standards.